 There were a large crop of paid surfers in Britain, with lots of sponsorship money sloshing around from both international and national surf brands.
-Most contracts included competition incentives- meaning results in local comps, or in the two highly rated QS that took place in Britain at the time, could constitute big earners.
-Similarly lucrative media incentives, based on magazine coverage, meant that a career as a free surfer was too becoming wholly financially viable.
+Most contracts included competition incentives- meaning results in local comps, or in the two highly rated QS events that took place in Britain at the time could constitute big earners.
+Similarly lucrative media incentives based on magazine coverage meant that a career as a free surfer was too becoming wholly financially viable.
 Whilst there were a few surfers having a whack at competing regularly on the QS, none were landing particularly noteworthy results.

 Next up were Barrie’s U16 predictions, which came in the way of Lewis Clinton and Toby Donachie.
 For a while both the boys looked good for a QS career with each doing pretty well on the Pro Juniors.
 However they too were entering the big leagues just as the economic slump hit the surf industry and Lewis says he had neither the hunger nor the financial backing necessary to transition onto the world tour.
 Instead he decided to become a shaper, eventually starting his own board building and repairs outfit (called LC surfboards) which he continues to run.